-Visitors--individuals or small groups--are welcome to come to the farm and learn about alpacas and their fiber.
+Visitors, individuals or small groups, are welcome to visit the farm and learn about alpacas and their fiber.
 Please call to make an appointment.

-Visitors get a chance to feed the alpacas.
-Of course, after they are fed, they might follow you down the driveway!
-That's not an alpaca, but Katherine the llama, on the left of the picture.
-She likes attention, too!
+After the alpacas are fed, they might follow you down the driveway!
+That's not an alpaca, but Katherine the llama, on the left.

 Take some time to learn more about alpacas by browsing through this website..

 Visit my Blog to read about alpacas, knitting, and daily life on the farm.